Originally Capella Castlemartyr, this luxurious East Cork hotel is now run by an Irish team.

 Self Catering In addition to the accommodation and amenities offered at the hotel, the Castlemartyr Resort offers guests the option of staying at the 42 contemporary Golf Lodges (built within the old walled garden, and with direct access to the golf course) and 10 cottagey Mews Residences in the 'Old Bawn' area of the castle (click this link Self Catering Lodges for details).
 NB: The self catering accommodation is run separately from the hotel and, unfortunately, pets are not allowed.

-While most of the key staff at the hotel have changed under the current management, Executive Head Chef Kevin Burke is still in charge of the kitchens and the good food produced under his supervision remains a high point for guests.
+While many key staff at the hotel changed with new management, Executive Head Chef Kevin Burke (who joined the hotel in 2009) is still in charge of the kitchens and the good food produced under his supervision remains a high point for guests.

 A dinner in the elegantly appointed Bell Tower restaurant is normally included in the various breaks offered by the hotel.
 The menu offers perhaps seven dishes on each course, including the expected popular dishes – scallops, and pan-fried foie gras may be among the starters for example, and there is sure to be a good steak – but there will also be some more unusual choices; main courses will include several imaginative fish dishes and, perhaps, Skeaghanore duck from West Cork and roast Slaney Valley lamb.

-Each dish is individually garnished, with combinations carefully considered, and it is good to see local suppliers credited - Roy Kinston (a Hereford beef farmer from Bandon, West Cork); the Walsh Family of Ballycotton Seafood; Keelings Irish Fruit & Vegetables; La Rousse Artisan Food Suppliers and the Byrnes family of Midleton Eggs among them.
+Each dish is individually garnished, with combinations carefully considered, and it is good to see local suppliers credited - Roy Kingston and the Heaney Brothers for beef; the Walsh Family of Ballycotton Seafood; Keelings Irish Fruit & Vegetables; La Rousse Artisan Food Suppliers and the Byrnes family of Midleton Eggs among them.

-Details, such as good breads, enhance the overall experience, although disorganised service by willing but inadequately trained staff can sometimes let down the good work done in the kitchen.
+Details, such as good breads, enhance the overall experience, although disorganised service can sometimes let down the good work done in the kitchen.